NickTomlin/nicktomlin.github.io/posts/joy-is-focus.md

 ---
 title: "Joy is focus"
-date: 2025-05-22
+date: 2025-05-28
 ---

 When you think of focus, what comes to mind?
 Something functional, like a gymnast landing a vault?
-Or spiritual: a slow release of breath or a prayer?
+Or spiritual, a slow release of breath or a prayer?
 Is it calm?
 Or intense?
 Me?
 I think of the pine trees that grew behind the house I grew up in.
 This post is a meditation on focus, specifically the difficulty of doing it in our fragmented world, through those childhood days.

 ## Then

 I grew up on 3 acres surrounded by quickly urbanizing farmland.
 My family did not have a TV or internet (to be fair, few people had internet); my dad had a cell phone the size of brick; I was homeschooled.
-I few friends, a lot of time, and so I spent it on a few key activities:
+With few friends and a lot of time, I split it across a few activities:

 **Wandering around the pine forest on our land**.
 Sometimes I'd simply lie down in a bed of pine needles to listen to the wind or see how sunlight changed as it filtered through the layers of tree canopy above.
 I've alwys hated pine scented products because they feel like such a poor imitation of that soft, clean smell of fresh pine needles.